Agricultural mapping (In Progress)

 Fall 2025

-• Launched online review of amendment and proposed mapping in September 2025.
+• Launched second round of online review for the amendment and proposed mapping.

 Next steps